- January 2, 2018

 - Product Intelligence Report

-Spire is a software polyphonic synthesizer that combines powerful sound engine modulation, flexible architecture and a graphical interface that provides unparalleled usability.
+Spire is a software polyphonic synthesizer that combines powerful sound engine modulation, flexible architecture and a GUI that provides unparalleled usability.
 Spire embodies the best of both software and hardware synthesizers.
 Clever and unusual features give Spire the ability to do things you would not expect from a typical virtual analog synth.
-Spire offers a wealth of features in addition to providing the user with an intuitive GUI resulting in an unencumbered workflow.
+Spire offers a plethora of features in addition to providing the user with an intuitive GUI resulting in an unencumbered workflow.

 Getting into it

 Spire is made up of 4 identical oscillators.
-Access to each oscillator is through the four navigation tabs in the GUI making it extremely easy for the user to navigate.
+Access to each oscillator is through the four navigation tabs in the GUI making it extremely easy for the user to navigate between each oscillator.
 At the center of each oscillator is a display with a visual representation of the current running waveform.
 At the very top of each oscillator module, there is a drop-down menu with five oscillator modes: Classic, Noise, FM, AM/Sync and Saw/PWM.
-Each of these five modes interact differently with the “Ctrl A&B.” In Classic mode, you can crossfade between a saw and a square waveform (the square can have its pulse width adjusted) and mix this with the wavetable waveforms.
+Each of these five modes interact differently with the “Ctrl A&B.” In Classic mode, you can crossfade between a saw and a square waveform and mix this with the wavetable waveforms.
 Noise mode allows the user to generate noise that can be shaped by filters.
 CtrlA controls the filter cutoff frequency and CtrlB controls the filter resonance.
 The FM mode is a frequency modulation mode.
-This uses the same phase modulation mode that was in the Yamaha DX7 synthesizer.
 You can modulate any waveform from the wave list.
 The AM/Sync mode combines oscillator sync with amplitude modulation.
 The Saw/PWM mode is a sawtooth pulse width modulation.
 Utilizing CtrlB the user is able to change the waveform’s starting point, expanding the palette of sounds that can be created.
-HardFM is a phase modulation mode.
-It uses integrated solutions to create more expressive sound, which becomes saturated with a lot of harmonics and wide range of timbres.
+HardFM uses integrated solutions to create more expressive sound, which becomes saturated with a lot of harmonics and a wide range of timbres.
 Each oscillator module is also equipped with a Wave Selector menu that allows you to choose one of 49 unique wave tables and a Wet Mix knob to adjust the amplitude of the wavetable relative to the output signal.

 There are two filters within Spire.
 Both can be set to different modes independently.
 Each mode has different filter types; the filters can be routed in parallel or serial.
 There are 5 modes offering at least 4 different filter types.
 The modes included are: Perfecto, Acido, Infecto, Scorpio and Combo.
 The various types include: LP4, BP4, HP4, Peak, Notch, Mono, Stereo and more.
 The “Filter Balance” knob will crossfade between the two filter outputs.
 The “LINK” button will link the two filter cutoff controls, and the “PAR” button will switch between serial and parallel routing configurations.

 Spire has four envelopes and LFOs, two step sequencers and a powerful modulation matrix with fifteen slots equipped with two sources and four targets.
 Each envelop has six stages: attack, decay, sustain, release, slope level and slope level time.
 Each envelope module offers a routing matrix with compendium of target parameters available in the tree menu directly above and below the amount and velocity controls, adjusting the overall intensity of each envelope’s signal and its influence on the two selected targets.
 Each LFO has a wavetable like those in the oscillator modules.
-Above the waveform display, there are twenty-one time signature measures available in the drop-down next to the syncable “rate” parameter, a “phase” control that behaves just like the ones in the oscillators, and a “symmetry” knob affecting the polarity of the current waveform.
+Above the waveform display, there are twenty-one time signature measures available in the drop-down next to the syncable “rate” parameter.

 Spire “stepper” is an advanced step sequencer with a flexible waveform editor.
-For each step, you can assign a unique waveform.
+For each step, you can assign a waveform.
 The individual waveforms combine to form sequences that range from simple to intricate patterns.
-Each step is divided into three zones: the “Start”, the “Center” and the “End” with its own editor.
-The “Matrix” part of Spire’s GUI consists of 15 slots, each of which have 2 sources and 4 targets.
-Almost every parameter can be modulated in spire.
 The user virtually has unlimited signal routing possibilities.

 Spire also features a quality FX section.
 The FX include: Shaper, Phaser and Vowel, Chorus and Flanger, Delay, Reverb, Master Out, and a Three-band EQ.
 The arpeggiator functions as an automatic arpeggio or sequence performance depending on the selected modes.
 The GUI, like the arpeggiator, is very intuitive and has many possibilities.
 The GUI is unique in the fact that it has 5 different colour themes for the user to choose from.
 Spire is a very extensive plug-in, giving the user the ultimate experience for designing unique sounds from a variety of different styles and genres.